scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 The `tuples` argument is the first argument of every method (like the X argument for classical algorithms in scikit-learn).
-The second argument is the label of the tuple: what it is depends on the algorithm used.
-For instance for pairs learners ``y`` is a label indicating if the pair is of similar samples or dissimilar samples.
+The second argument is the label of the tuple: its semantic depends on the algorithm used.
+For instance for pairs learners ``y`` is a label indicating whether the pair is of similar samples or dissimilar samples.

 Then one can fit a Weakly Supervised Metric Learner on this tuple, like this: